-A forensic medical exam (commonly known as a rape kit), is done to collect medical evidence within 72 hours of a sexually violent incident.
+A forensic medical exam is done to collect medical evidence within 72 hours of a sexually violent incident.

 You are not required to have a forensic exam.
 You can get medical treatment from a doctor, clinic, or emergency room regardless of your choice to receive a forensic exam.

-The benefit to forensic examination by a doctor is that the evidence is preserved for the future.
-You can report sexual abuse/assault at any time after the assault occurred—days, weeks, or even years later—however, the longer you wait the more difficult it is for police to gather supporting evidence.
+The benefit to a forensic exam by a doctor is that the evidence is preserved for the future.
+You can report sexualized violence at any time after the assault occurred—days, weeks, or even years later—however, the longer you wait the more difficult it is for police to gather supporting evidence.

 - Collect blood or urine samples

 - Swab the body, genitals, or inside the mouth for traces of DNA evidence